 During the hydraulic computations, the program automatically formulates two additional cross sections inside of the bridge structure.
 The geometry inside of the bridge is a combination of the bounding cross sections (sections 2 and 3) and the bridge geometry.
 The bridge geometry consists of the bridge deck and roadway, sloping abutments if necessary, and any piers that may exist.
-The user can specify different bridge geometry for the upstream and downstream sides of the bridge are used as the geometry just inside the structure at the downstream end.
-Cross section 3 and the upstream structure information are used as the bridge geometry just inside the structure at the automatical bridge cross sections, in order to make adjustments to the geometry.
+The user can specify different bridge geometry for the upstream and downstream sides of the structure if necessary.
+Cross section 2 and the structure information on the downstream side of the bridge are used as the geometry just inside the structure at the downstream end.
+Cross section 3 and the upstream structure information are used as the bridge geometry just inside the structure at the upstream end.
+The user has the option to edit these internal bridge cross sections, in order to make adjustments to the geometry.